TAI Hürjet: United States

 The TAI Hürjet will participate in the US Navy tender to replace its T-45 Goshawk aircraft.
 The replacement plan has been delayed by 2 years, postponing the period to the second quarter of 2028.
 The US Navy will acquire 145 jet trainers in total.
 Participants will be the Boeing T-7A Red Hawk, TF-50N version of KAI T-50 modified in cooperation with Lockheed Martin, M-346N version of Alenia Aermacchi M-346 modified in cooperation with Textron, a version of TAI Hürjet modified in cooperation with Sierra Nevada Corporation to meet US Navy criteria.

+Japan

+In a May 28, 2026 analysis, Japanese military journalist Osamu Takeuchi reported that Turkish Aerospace Industries (TAI) has expressed strong interest in offering the Hürjet as a potential successor to the Japan Air Self-Defense Force's Kawasaki T-4 trainers, describing it as a possible "dark horse" candidate.

+United Kingdom

+The TAI Hurjet is one of a number of alternative options that have been suggested for the UK's fast jet trainer programme following the retirement of the BAE Systems Hawk.

+One advantage of the Hurjet that has been put forward is that it is already in use by Spain, a partner nation along with the UK in the Eurofighter programme.

 Failed bids

 Malaysia

 The TAI Hürjet participated in the Malaysia Light combat aircraft tender which started in 2021.
 Malaysia had a budget of $900 million to acquire 18 LCA.
 The companies and their products that submitted their bids for the tender for the light combat aircraft of the Malaysian Air Force were the KAI T-50, TAI Hürjet, Aero L-39NG, Alenia Aermacchi M-346, HAL Tejas, and Mikoyan MiG-35.
-In 2023 Malaysia announced the KAI T-50 as a winner of the tender.
+In 2023 Malaysia announced the KAI T-50 as a winner of the tender.The reason Hürjet was eliminated was not so much a technical issue as the fact that it was a very new project at the time.
+Malaysia wanted an aircraft that could be procured immediately.